UPDATE: Phish Fan Injured After Being Fallen On at SF Chase Center Concert Describes Brush with Death

 “Right inside portal 50, between sections 213 and 214, there’s a flat foyer area with one row of folding ADA seats at the very front,” explained Reeves, a 44-year-old Oakland resident.
 “I was sitting cross-legged on the floor right behind those seats waiting for the second set to start.”

-Reeves’s assigned seat was actually in the second row of upper deck Section 217, but he said he had moved to find space elsewhere “…because I didn’t feel safe dancing there.”
+Reeves’s assigned seat was actually in the second row of upper deck Section 217, but he said he had moved to find space elsewhere because he “…didn’t feel safe dancing there.”

+“The balcony rows are super narrow, so it’s really hard to dance at your seat without fearing that you’re going to trip and fall,” he said.
+“I just decided to find another spot.”

 “Those pony walls seriously need to be more than a few inches higher,” Reeves said.
 “When I met my friend at my assigned seat, we were commenting to each other how low and dangerous the wall is.”